Phase Retrieval using Expectation Consistent Signal Recovery Algorithm based on Hypernetwork: III. Unfolding and Hypernetwork

-be the hypernetwork, where $g_{\rm out}$ and $g_{\rm in}$ are the output and input, respectively, and $\qtheta$ consists of the parameters of the hypernetwork.
-The hypernetwork takes a set of input that contain information about the damping factors and generates the damping factors for GEC-SR-Net as its output (Fig. \ref{fig:Fig1-deGEC-diag}(b)).
+be the hypernetwork, where $g_{\rm out}$ and $g_{\rm in}$ are the output and input, respectively; and $\qtheta$ consists of the hypernetwork parameters.
+The hypernetwork takes a set of inputs that contain information about the damping factors and generates the damping factors for GEC-SR-Net as its output (Fig. \ref{fig:Fig1-deGEC-diag}(b)).
 We will discuss the architecture and input of the hypernetwork in the next subsection.
 An optimizer is used to learn $\qtheta$ by minimizing the loss function

 After training the primary network together with the hypernetwork, we obtain the hypernetwork $G(g_{\rm in}; \qtheta)$ that can generate the optimal damping factors $(\qbeta_{x}, \qbeta_{z})$ given a set of inputs.
 We call the whole network as GEC-SR-HyperNet, which can be regarded as a rule integration of the parameters of GEC-SR-Net.